Who Repairs A Damaged Apartment? Landlord or Tenant?

 The Landlords in these part of the world are not responsive.

 Re: Who Repairs A Damaged Apartment?
-Landlord or Tenant?
+Landlord or Tenant? by ceze(m): 3:46pm On Feb 03, 2009

-na wa o!if your pikin break the glass for door,will you wait for the landlord to come repair it for you?Anyways,it all depends on the agreement made before you parked in.But don't expect the landlord to do EVERYTHING for you.
+na wa o!if ur pikin break the glass for door,will you wait for the landlord to come repair it for you?Anyways,it all depends on the agreement made before you parked in.But don't expect the landlord to do EVERYTHING for you.

 Re: Who Repairs A Damaged Apartment?
-Landlord or Tenant?
+Landlord or Tenant? by BlackMamba(m): 4:07am On Feb 06, 2009

 It is the duty of the Landlord to repair any damage thing in his house not the tenant.

-You don't have to reply to every topic especially if you don't know.
-Cool
+You don't have to reply to every topic especially if you don't know. cool

 Re: Who Repairs A Damaged Apartment?
-Landlord or Tenant?
+Landlord or Tenant? by thirdeye(m): 12:11pm On Feb 06, 2009

 At impulse the landlord will have to be the one to bare the repairs for one major reason in Nigeria, most houses are built with substandard materials and before you pack in some of these buildings are already developing problems, so I think what should be done and also be included on agreement is that a liability time of 3months should be given to the landlord as any parts of the building that may be damaged during this period should be repaired by the landlord.
 Contractors of big time projects do it for their clients (6months) so why not landlords.

 Re: Who Repairs A Damaged Apartment?
-Landlord or Tenant?
+Landlord or Tenant? by OLAMIND1(m): 10:16pm On Feb 06, 2009

 landlord of course!